senotrusov/notes/arch-linux-installation.md

 The initial ramdisk environment (`initramfs`) must be configured correctly to ensure reliable system booting, especially when using LUKS encryption or proprietary NVIDIA drivers.

 You may apply the changes automatically using the commands provided below or perform the edits manually.
-If you choose manual configuration, open the primary configuration file:
+If you choose manual configuration, open the primary configuration file.

 ```sh
 nano /etc/mkinitcpio.conf